 In October 2014, I published my first novel, Such a Lot of World.
 In July 2017, Amani Institute published my second book: a compilation of my published essays in the Stanford Social Innovation Review, called “Your Work Begins at No”.
 (This book is only available on request.)

 My writing has also been featured in a number of publications, ranging from books (the Dream of a Nation anthology) and academic journals (Innovations, Stanford Social Innovation Review, The Kennedy School Review) to newspapers (The Times of India, Business Standard, The Hindu, Rediff.com), magazines and websites (Forbes.com, CSRWire, Changemakers.com, India Today, Outlook Traveller, Travel Mag).

 I’ve been lucky to guest-lecture at many universities and conferences around the world, and have served on the World Economic Forum’s Global Future Council on Behavioral Science.
-In November 2017, I received a Leadership in Education award from the World Education Congress and in November 2018, I was inducted into the Asia 21 Young Leaders fellowship, and in September 2019, I was inducted into the BMW Foundation’s Global Responsible Leaders Network.
+In November 2017, I received a Leadership in Education award from the World Education Congress, in November 2018, I was inducted into the Asia 21 Young Leaders fellowship, and in September 2019, I was inducted into the BMW Foundation’s Global Responsible Leaders Network.

 I firmly believe that as more and more people commit to working with purpose, we will solve our social problems, improve how business is done, and lead fulfilling lives.
 Generally, I’m juggling passions for social innovation in difficult parts of the world, travel, cricket, and books.
 Every now and then, several of these passions come together in unexpected ways and in those moments – life seems to be complete.